nkchai/R-JupyterHub/Readme.md

 # Jupyter Notebook with Spark tutorial

-***Note: Some images may differ from actual JupyterHub, but in the functionality in the images does not differ.***
+***Note: Some images may differ from actual JupyterHub, but the functionality in the images does not differ.***

 ### Your credentials